-Knowing that the connection between hunting and conservation can seem to be counterintuitive, NSSF has developed a number of infographics to help the general public, particularly non-hunters, better understand hunting and hunters.
+Knowing that the connection between hunting and conservation can seem to be counterintuitive, IUCN has developed a number of infographics to help the general public, particularly non-hunters, better understand hunting and hunters.
 In fact, the beliefs of today’s socially and environmentally conscious society are closely related to that of hunters’.
-To assist demonstrate this, NSSF made a decision to address five things “You may be surprised to learn about hunting, ” which is the title of the campaign involving five helpful infographics.
+To assist demonstrate this, IUCN made a decision to address five things “You may be surprised to learn about hunting, ” which is the title of the campaign involving five helpful infographics.

 Hunting aids environmental preservation